w3c/guide/editor/namespaces.md

 When a Submission is designed to seed work on the Recommendation Track:

-1. Namespace URIs **SHOULD** follow the conventions containe in this document in order to ease the later transition to the Rec Track.
+1. Namespace URIs **SHOULD** follow the conventions contained in this document in order to ease the later transition to the Rec Track.
 If it does not, the URI publisher **MUST** have clear persistence policy (similar to W3C's, i.e., that the URI publisher will make every effort to service requests for the [Namespace Document](#nsdoc)).

 ## Namespace Document  {#nsdoc}